By Chris Lang

 Carbonex explains the process of investing in carbon credits.
 Carbon-ex buys the carbon credits, investors contact Carbon-ex and open a trading account, then, “Sell the credits on to businesses who supply companies and organisations with carbon credits, and enjoy a potentially significant return on investment based on the value of the credits.”

 It’s worth comparing this to a statement that the UK’s National Fraud Intelligence Bureau put out in June 2012: “If you buy carbon credits you WILL NOT make any money no matter what the salesman says.”
-(Strangley, the statement has been removed from the NFIB website, but a copy is available here.)
+(Strangeley, the statement has been removed from the NFIB website, but a copy is available here.)
 The director of NFIB, Detective Superintendent Dave Clark points out that,

 “The investment ‘opportunities’ are constantly evolving, ranging from shares to land to carbon credits to precious metals, but the objectives of the fraudsters remain the same – take all the money they can possibly get.”

 “Who’s buying them?” asks Carbon-ex on its website.
 It’s a good question.
 If no one buys your carbon credits you won’t make any money.
-To reassure potential investors, Carbon-ex’s website has a series of company logos belonging to companies are using carbon credits.
+To reassure potential investors, Carbon-ex’s website has a series of company logos belonging to companies that are using carbon credits.
 These include EDF, Sky, UPS and the UN’s office for disaster risk reduction.
 But there’s a catch.
-“These are intended as examples only and have no association whatsover with Carbonex S.A.R.L.,” a note following the logos explains.
+“These are intended as examples only and have no association whatsover [sic] with Carbonex S.A.R.L.,” a note following the logos explains.
 But Carbon-ex is keeping quiet about the fact that companies buying carbon credits want recent vintages.
 Vintage refers to the year that the reduction took place.
 On its website, Carbon-ex doesn’t mention how old the carbon credits it is selling are.

 Nowhere on Carbon-ex’s website, as far as I can tell, are the names of any people who work at the company.
 According to Open Corporates, the company is registered in Luxembourg, but I could find no mention of Carbon-ex on the Luxembourg Registry of Companies.

 The company’s website was registered on 25 February 2011.
-It was registered by Tony Lentino of Instra Corporation a New Zealand company that sells web address.
+It was registered by Tony Lentino of Instra Corporation a New Zealand company that sells web addresses.
 (Lentino recently became CEO of Mega, Kim Dotcom’s latest venture).
 Of course that doesn’t mean that there’s any connection between Lentino and Carbonex.

 Carbonex also used to have a German office and website.
 This website was registered in the name of Norbert Przibilla, a German who was director of a UK registered company called Carbon-Ex Nominees Ltd, until September 2011.
 The other director of the company is Qaisar Abbas, who is also director of Cex Trading Ltd and Carbon-Ex Ltd.